zegalur/grab-ui-text/README.md

 ## Limitations

-- Because GrabUIText doesn't use OCR, it works only with applications that render their UI using the OS's native API.
+- Because GrabUIText doesn't use OCR, it works only with apps that render their UI using the OS's native API.
 - **Translation and text-to-speech require an Internet connection.**

 ## Troubleshooting